-DNT 212 - Clinical Interim
+DNT 212 - Clinical Interim (1.5 credits)

 Clinical Interim provides the continuation of clinical practice and management in oral prophylaxis on the child, young adult and adult clients applying consistent infection control and client assessment and analysis.
 Preventive techniques and exposing of radiographs are also included.
-Prerequisite: ENG 103 & DNT 112